 Our weekly meal plans are designed for dogs with average activity levels, and based on caloric needs.
 If your dog is more or less active, or needs to gain or lose weight, adjust accordingly by choosing a plan for a lower or higher weight dog.
 You can also add servings to your plan.

 All of our dog food is great for puppies.
 Our complete and balanced options (items with Mix Complete in the name) are formulated for all life stages.
 Puppies usually eat what a dog who is 2 to 3 times their weight eats.
 For the weekly plans, choose a plan for a dog that is at least twice the puppy's current weight.

 For adult dogs with a moderate activity level:

-- 2.5% of their body weight to maintain (our weekly plans give you the correct amount of food based on your dog's weight)
+- 2.5% of their body weight to maintain (our weekly plans give you the correct amount of food based on your dog's weight and caloric needs).

 For more information on feeding puppies, check out our puppy feeding guide here.